A subversion of the most fundamental aspect of Dialogue: whether a character is talking to someone else or not.

 - In Batman (1989), Bruce Wayne mouths "I'm Batman.
 I'm Batman" with a view to confessing to Vicki Vale, and an almost Ironic Echo of his first line of the movie, spoken to menace a Gotham thug.

-- In Stardust, Tristan gets fired from his job and practices by telling the mirror, only for his father to come in when he was telling the mirror.
+- In Stardust, Tristan gets fired from his job and is working himself up to confess to his father, so he practices by telling the mirror, only for his father to come in.
 His father didn't mind anyway.

 - Much of The Sixth Sense turns out to be the "character talks to someone and doesn't realize they can't hear him" variety of this.